eggman1243/Lagzilla-3000/SOMEHELPFULINSTRUCTIONS.md

 - Access to a terminal or command prompt

 Supported operating systems:

-**Lagzilla was built mainly for Windows computers and may not work on macOS or Linux without extra setup**
+> Lagzilla-3000 was built mainly for Windows computers and may not work on Linux or macOS without additional setup.

-- Windows
+- Windows (primary support)
 - Linux (not guaranteed to function)
 - macOS (not guaranteed to function)